JGohr/Network-Notes/Obsidian/Network Plus Notes/Network Security.md

 	- CVE (Common Vulnerability Exposure): A list of publicly disclosed weaknesses
 	- Zero-day: Any weaknesses that is unknown when the system is created/implemented
 - Exploit: Piece of code that takes advantage of a security flaw

+### Risk Management

+Function: The identification, evaluation and prioritization of risks to minimize, monitor and control the vulnerability exploited by a threat.

+Risk Assessment: A process that identifies potential hazards and analyzes what could happen if a hazard occurs
+- Security: Implement Key Security Controls
+- Threat: Identifying threats that may be used to attack the system/network

+MITRE ATTACK: DB of known attacks

+Vulnerability Assessment: Identifying vulnerabilities in a network and planning a resolution, tools to find this are:
+- NESSUS
+- QUALYSGUARD
+- OPENVAS

+Pen Test: Trying to safely exploit a system by exploiting vulnerabilities

+Posture Assessment: Seeks threats caused by misconfiguration and patching delays

+Business Risk Assessment:
+- Process: Is your organization conducting properly from a security standpoint
+- Vendor: Reducing the risk of supply chain incidents (Cisco counterfeit switch example)

+### Security Principles

+Least Privilege: Using the minimum level of permission to complete a task

+Role Based Access:
+- DAC (Direction Access Control): Access is determined by owner of the resource
+- MAC (Mandatory Access Control): Computer System gets to decide who can access what objects using data labels
+- RBAC: Controller by the system but has a set of permissions instead of individual permissions, could be grouped by department

+Zero-trust: Requires users to authorized and authenticated before being able to access any data

+### Defense In-Depth

+Function: Approach in cyber security that layers certain practices to ensure security

+DMZ: Perimeter network that protects an orgs internal LAN from untrusted traffic Screen Subnet: Subnet in the network architecture that uses a single firewall with three interfaces to connect three dissimilar networks
+- Triple homed firewall

+Separation of Duties: Prevents frauds and abuse by distributing various tasks and approval authorities across a number of different users

+Dual Control: Two people have to be present to perform a action

+Split Knowledge: Splitting the knowledge between two people

+Honeypot: Attract and traps potential attackers to counteract any attempts at unauthorized access to a network